cchurch/ansible-sign/README.md

 The Ansible Sign
 ================

-Side project to add some light behind the silver A.
+Side project to add some light behind the silver A.  The `sign_v2` directory contains the latest running code.

 Now using an
 [Arduino Yún](http://arduino.cc/en/Main/ArduinoBoardYun?from=Products.ArduinoYUN)